christianb93/openstack-labs/roles/horizon/README.md

 horizon_physical_networks - a  list of physical networks in Python syntax, like ['net1', 'net2'].
 Needs to match the actual configuration of the OVS agent horizon_supported_network_types - a similar list of supported network types, like flat, local, vlan, gre, ..
 Again this needs to match the Neutron configuration (type drivers)

+For the following variables, default values are set:

+horizon_enable_router - whether to enable router related functionality in the dashboard

 Dependencies